duncandc/Illustris_Shapes/data/README.md

 There is a publicaly available shape catalog for Illustris-1 from [Genel et al. (2015)](http://adsabs.harvard.edu/abs/2015arXiv150301117G) described [here](http://www.illustris-project.org/data/docs/specifications/#sec4c).
 This only includes the eigenvalues and not the eigenvectors, i.e. no orientations.
 I have also confirmed that both the `MassTensorEigenVals` and `ReducedMassTensorEigenVals` use the same eigenvectors in the calculation, so there is a slight descrepancy between my calculation of the reduced mass tensor eigenvalues and those in the Genel catalog (private communication).

+## Directory Structure

+The Illustris data should be stored within a specific directory structure in roder for the convenience function in [illustris_python](https://bitbucket.org/illustris/illustris_python) to function.
+The structures are slightly different for OG and TNG Illustris.

+For TNG simulations:

+- [base_savepath]
+	- [simname]
+		- output
+			- snapdir_[snapnum]
+			- groups_[snapnum]
+		- postprocessing
+			- offsets

+For OG simulations:

+- [base_savepath]
+	- [simname]
+		- snapdir_[snapnum]
+		- groups_[snapnum]

+Note that the offsets are downloaded as a seperate file for Illustris TNG.

 ## Notes

 checksums can be run on the data on Macs using the default shasum program by executing the following command in the directory storing the files.